Officials break ground on Vista Field redevelopment

-Plans to transform Vista Field from a former airport into an urban center will take a tangible step forward with a ground-breaking ceremony this month.
+Plans to transform Vista Field from a former airport into an urban center took a tangible step forward with a ground-breaking ceremony on April 22.

 The Port of Kennewick said it expects shovel-ready parcels to be available for private-sector development by spring 2020.
 It’s the first step to transform the 103-acre former-airfield into a “vibrant urban center for the region.”